djan-guy/Django-from-Start-to-Finish/README.md

-# Django-from-Start-to-Finish
+# Django-Start-to-Finish
-Django from Start to Finish
+Django Start to Finish